Does Oatmeal Cause Constipation?

 Medications

-Constipation can be a side effect of some drugs, such as pain relievers and antidepressants.
+Constipation can be a side effect of some medicines, such as pain relievers and antidepressants, causing constipation.

 Medical Conditions